warrensbox/bulk-emailer/docs/_site/index.md

-# GitHub App Installer

-The `appinstall` command line tool lets you install app binaries from github user's releases.
-Once installed, simply select the version you require from the dropdown and start using the downloaded github user's app.
+# Bulk Emailer

+The `bulk-emailer` command line tool lets you send messages to multiple recipients simultaneously.
+You need to provide is a cvs file with recipient emails and email content file.

 <hr>

 ## Installation

-`appinstall` is available for MacOS and Linux based operating systems.
+`bulk-emailer` is available for MacOS and Linux based operating systems.

 ### Homebrew